petersilva/ndwatch/README.md

 What is NDWatch for?
 ====================

-The Neighborhood Discovery Watch daemon maps global scope temporary IPv6 addresses to names in local DNS databases, so that in tools like iftop, nmap, netstat, etc... hostnames are shown even when machines instead of a sea of temporary addresses.
-The daemon logs its actions to syslog.
+In geekspeak: The Neighborhood Discovery Watch daemon maps global scope temporary IPv6 addresses to names in local DNS databases, so that in tools like iftop, nmap, netstat, etc... hostnames are shown even when machines instead of a sea of temporary addresses.
+The daemon logs its actions to syslog, so that records can be maintained for long term maintenance.

-# Why is this a problem:
+# Why is this a problem?

-Originally DHCPv6 had a number of gaps, and the implementations are evolving.
+In IPv4 networks where stricter management is wanted, addresses are given out by the Dynamic Host Configuration Protocol (DHCP.)
+In IPv6, Stateless Address AutoConfiguration (SLAAC) was originally supposed to replace DHCP, but it turns out that SLAAC did not really do the same thing, so people wanted DHCP back, and they started work on DHCP for IPv6 (DHCPv6.)
+DHCPv6 initially had a number of gaps, and the implementations have been evolving to fix them.
 The result is that DHCPv6 does not work reliably with a wide variety of end point devices today.
-SLAAC, originally meant to supplant DHCP on IPv6 networks, is what "just works."
+SLAAC is what "just works."
 With SLAAC, the network guesses addresses, whereas DHCP, in managed networks, they can be assigned.

 When using SLAAC, there are "privacy extensions" that change the addresses used by hosts every few hours to prevent tracking of equipment globally.
 For local network security and management however, it is very practical to